LinkedIn Messaging Workflow Tools for Recruiters

 Sourcing tools such as LinkedIn Sales Navigator or LinkedIn Recruiter tends to have around 30% of error margin, which may result in reaching out to people who are not a good fit for your offer.

-There are tools that enables you to clean your contact list such as Leonar’s filtering feature.
+There are also tools that help you clean your contact list before launching a campaign.

 Risk of being perceived as spam